taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

 ## The latest additions 🎉

 **Prompts**
- * [prompta](https://github.com/iansinnott/prompta) - ChatGPT UI that is keyboard-centric, mobile friendly, can syncs chat history across devices and search past conversations.
+ * [ChatGPT-Prompt-Sample-Japanese](https://github.com/dahatake/chatgpt-prompt-sample-japanese) - This is a sample of ChatGPT's prompt.

+**Chatbots**
+ * [chatterstack](https://github.com/dschil138/chatterstack) - Easily manage ChatGPT conversation variables
+ * [PokerGPT](https://github.com/matteo-psnt/pokergpt) - PokerGPT Is a Poker Discord Bot that allows you to play Texas Hold'em poker with ChatGPT-4.

 **Browser-extensions**
- * [auto-chatgpt](https://github.com/ryuseisan/auto-chatgpt) - Automate interaction with the browser version of ChatGPT.
- * [chatlab](https://github.com/rgbkrk/chatlab) - Bringing ChatGPT Plugins to your notebooks
- * [paperchat](https://github.com/forward-operators/paperchat) - PaperChat - cli, API and ChatGPT plugin to query arXiv's dataset

-**Tutorials**
- * [alexa-gpt](https://github.com/k4l1sh/alexa-gpt) - A tutorial on how to use ChatGPT in Alexa
+ * [chatgpt-microphone](https://github.com/davidmvenegas/chatgpt-microphone) - Add voice-to-text and shortcut snippets to ChatGPT

-**Others**
+ * [github-chatgpt-plugin](https://github.com/aavetis/github-chatgpt-plugin) - ChatGPT plugin to interact with anything in GitHub.
+Install “Chat With Code” from the ChatGPT plugin store.
- * [chat-review](https://github.com/ikoofe/chat-review) - ChatGPT Gitlab Code Review
+ * [eclipse-chatgpt-plugin](https://github.com/gradusnikov/eclipse-chatgpt-plugin) - An Eclipse plugin that integrates with ChatGPT

- * [ChatGPTBook](https://github.com/liucongg/chatgptbook) - "Principles and Practice of ChatGPT: Algorithms, Techniques, and Privatization of Large-scale Language Models"
- * [nvim-gpt](https://github.com/archibate/nvim-gpt) - Integrated ChatGPT + Bing AI in NeoVim just for neo-pioneers like you :)
+**Openai**
+ * [chatgpt-pre-commit-hooks](https://github.com/dariuszporowski/chatgpt-pre-commit-hooks) - Pre-commit hooks collection that utilizes ChatGPT and OpenAI platform to validate changes made to the codebase.

-_Updated on October 04, 2023_ (A total of 1092 repositories listed.)
+_Updated on October 06, 2023_ (A total of 1099 repositories listed.)

 ## Table of contents